sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build/make such systems as fast and efficient as possible.

+Importantly, decentralization is not the goal, decentralization is just a tool to reach permissionlessness and sustainability – instead, both permissionlessness and sustainability are precisely the goal.
+And of course, permissionlessness is just another word for censorship-resistance.

 <b>About the Greatest Values</b>